weiler-git/LimitCartographyPins/README.md

 # LimitCartographyPins

-Valheim mod to limit number of pins added to cartography table.
+Valheim plugin to limit number of pins added to cartography table.

-Strongly adviced to keep a backup of your character as this mod could delete all your pins.
+Strongly adviced to keep a backup of your character as this mod could potentially delete all your pins, be extra careful after game patches.

 Features:
-- Adds only explored map to cartography table by default.
+- Adds only explored map and boss locations to cartography table by default.
 - Can optionally add pins to cartography table.
 - Commands to remove pins from map.